-To change system-wide settings, you have to use YaST instead.
-This is the case for administrator settings (including most of the hardware, the graphical user interface, Internet access, security settings, user administration, software installation and system updates and information).
+To change some system-wide settings, the control center will prompt you for the root password and start YaST.
+This is mostly the case for administrator settings (including most of the hardware, the graphical user interface, Internet access, security settings, user administration, software installation and system updates and information).
+Follow the instructions in YaST to configure these settings.
 For information about using YaST, refer to the integrated YaST help texts or to the Book "Deployment Guide".